intersystems/Payer-Services/README.md

-# PayerServices-DTR
+# Payer_Services
-Documentation Templates and Rules

-Sample config.json and CPF merge files for the InterSystems Payer Services DTR product.
+Sample config.json and CPF merge files for the InterSystems Payer Services products.